sparkplug/momoapi-java/README.md

 Once you have specified the global variables, you can now provide the product-specific variables.
 Each MoMo API product requires its own authentication details i.e its own `Subscription Key`, `User ID` and `User Secret`, also sometimes refered to as the `API Secret`.
 As such, we have to configure subscription keys for each product you will be using.

-The full list of configuration options can be seen in the example below:

 You will only need to configure the variables for the product(s) you will be using.

 ### Per-request Configuration

 ``` java